estidlore/litus/docs/array/fill.md

 # fill

-Creates an array with a value repeated n times.
+Creates an array with a value repeated n times

 `Since v1.0.0`